xenondevs/Docs/docs/nova/addon/fonts/fonts.md

 ### Horizontal movement

-Nova also has built-in (negative) spaces in the `minecraft:default` font, so you will not have to implement those yourself.
+Nova also has built-in (negative) spaces in a custom font, so you will not have to implement those yourself.
 To generate a movement string, you can use `#!kotlin MoveCharacters.getMovingString(distance)` or directly get a  component using `#!kotlin MoveCharacters.getMovingComponent(distance)`.